bobleesj/Course_UIKit_Fundamentals_with_Bob/1000/1200/1202_failable_init.md

 ```

 #### try?
 If error is thrown, it will return `nil`.
-If not, it will return an optional object.
+If not, it will return an optional type.

 ```swift
 var myCourse = try?
 UdemyCourse(name: "Bob Lee")